FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 #### Union datatypes for code sets {#union-datatype}

-**[ISSUE 9 (Don): An Orchestra file published by a firm exposes its service offering, so it would not allow users to define their own codes.
-The use case for this is the FIX standard staking out reserved ranges of code values to extend the standard.]**

 Code sets may have a second datatype to extend the list of values defined as codes with the underlying datatype given by the `type` attribute.
 Orchestra supports this by means of the `unionDataType` attribute of the `<codeSet>` element.
 The underlying datatype of a code set may be combined with the following union datatypes defined in the XML schema that also need to be defined as separate `<datatype>` elements in the XML file.

 - Reserved100Plus: integer values of 100 and above,